 Performance products took a backseat with a new focus on lifestyle and toning.
 That backfired spectacularly in the form of FTC fines, and Reebok began reinventing itself as a fitness brand around cross-training.

 So far, that approach has worked well for Reebok – its partnership with CrossFit and Les Mills has allowed it to create and sell merchandise to a dedicated group of consumers.
-And if the popularity of the Nano 9 is any indication, Reebok’s training-focused product line has been successful.
+And if the popularity of the Nano 9 (now Nano X) is any indication, Reebok’s training-focused product line has been successful.

 Thus, it was a surprise – and a rather pleasant one at that – when Reebok suddenly began selling performance running shoes at both ends of the spectrum.
 It began with the casual Floatride Run in 2017; things quickly turned serious with the Floatride Run Fast and its Pro version – shoes meant for fast training and races, respectively.